siddheshghule/Kotlin-notes/README.md

 | int   | 32   | -2147483648 (-2^31)          | 2147483647    (2^31-1)       |
 | long  | 64   | -9223372036854775808 (-2^64) | 9223372036854775807 (2^64-1) |

--> Know the type of variable.
+- How to know the type of variable.

 ```
 var pi = 3.141592